Attendance and Punctuality

 Dear Parents,

-We monitor attendance, and issue attendance data with our reports and on Parent’s Evenings.
+We monitor attendance, and issue attendance data with our school reports and on Parent’s Evenings.
 Parents whose child’s attendance causes concern will be contacted first by letter, and then if no improvement has been seen a meeting will be arranged to discuss the matter.
 This contact may be made by the school, but it may be made by the Education Welfare Officer.
 Children whose attendance is very poor will be the subject of regular monitoring by the Education Welfare Officer in conjunction with the school.

 Persistent Absentees: